 If you've never studied Spanish before — or if you're just brushing up on what you've learned before — you're about to learn a skill and pick up some knowledge that will enrich your life.

-This series of lessons is designed to help beginning Spanish students or anyone else learning the language with the fundamentals needed for further learning and study.
-This series of lessons requires no supplementary material other than perhaps a dictionary for reinforcing vocabulary.
+Beginner-level lessons on this site are designed to help new Spanish students or anyone else learning the language with the fundamentals needed for further learning and study.
+Nearly all the lessons require no supplementary material other than perhaps a dictionary for reinforcing vocabulary.
 But any other resources you can provide, especially some tapes or CDs to help you with pronunciation and intonation, as well as other lessons in books or in audio, will help you learn faster and better.

-The format of this series is simple: Each lesson is brief, outlining the concept and providing examples.
+Most lessons on this site are brief, outlining the concept and providing examples.
 You probably will be able to read each lesson in 5 to 10 minutes.
 Links in most lessons take you to supplementary material.
-The lessons also are available in a printer-friendly format so you can print them and read them at your leisure.

 If you need some help, you can ask a question on the bulletin board.
 There you can come into contact with others who are learning Spanish as well as people who have mastered the language, including native speakers from Spain, Latin America and the United States.